-Staphylococcus aureus (Staph) is an opportunistic human pathogen that is commonly associated with outbreaks in hospitals and is responsible for hundreds of thousands of infections annually.
-Of particular concern is the subset of Staph infections that are caused Methicillin-resistant S. aureus (MRSA).
-The majority of MRSA infections that occur in the United States are healthcare-associated (HCA) and bloodstream-related (ie, bacteremia), which results in a mortality rate between 15-50%.
+Staphylococcus aureus (Staph) is an opportunistic human pathogen that is commonly associated with hospital-acquired infection outbreaks with hundreds of thousands of cases occurring each year.
+Of particular concern is the subset of incidents that result from Methicillin-resistant S. aureus (MRSA) infections.
+The majority of MRSA infections that occur in the United States are healthcare-associated (HCA) and bloodstream-related (i.e., bacteremia), which results in a mortality rate between 15-50%.

 |Figure 1.
 Breakdown of community-associated (CA) and healthcare-associated community-onset (HACO) MRSA infections in 2014.
 Source: CDC Active Bacterial Core surveillance (ABCs).|